Manulife: Private stock company

 An 1890 ad for the insurance company, boasting of the Right Honourable John A. Macdonald's access to "Large Government Reserves".

 The firm was founded as The Manufacturers Life Insurance Company in 1887.
 Its first president was John A. Macdonald, the first Prime Minister of Canada.
 By 1890 the company sought to add additional financier support, appointing prominent Toronto businessmen W.G.
 Gooderham and Edward Roper Curzon Clarkson, whose accounting firm Clarkson Gordon & Co provided the auditing services for the company.
 The company sold its first policy outside of Canada in Bermuda in 1893, where the company had opened its first auxiliary agency the same year.
 In 1894, policies were sold in Grenada, Jamaica and Barbados; Trinidad and Tobago, and Haiti in 1895; and British Honduras, British Guiana, China and British Hong Kong in 1897.

-Former Manulife logo from 1996 to 2018.

 In 1901, Manulife amalgamated with the Temperance and General Life Assurance Company, a Toronto-based Canadian life insurer that provided preferred rates to abstainers of alcohol.
 Manulife continued to offer abstainers rates into the 1920s.

 In 1931, it opened its first southern China branch in British Hong Kong.
 Shortly thereafter, it established itself as a leading life insurer in the region with branches in Macau, Shantou and Amoy.